blackhatinside/MyStudyNotes/Placement/Prep_HCL.md

   User level threads: managed by applications, if one blocked then all blocked Kernel level threads: managed by OS, if one blocked then others not blocked

+Deadlock occurs when two or more threads/processes are waiting indefinitely for resources held by each other.
+Conditions for Deadlock:
+  Mutual Exclusion: Resources can't be shared
+  Hold and Wait: Process holds resources while waiting for others No Preemption: Resources can't be forcibly taken Circular Wait: Circular chain of processes waiting for resources
 ```